DioxusLabs/dioxus/README.md

 - **Different scopes**: Dioxus provides renderers for web, desktop, mobile, LiveView, and more.
 We also maintain community libraries and a cross-platform SDK.
 The scope of this work is huge, meaning we've historically released at a slower cadence than Leptos.
 Leptos focuses on the fullstack web, with features that Dioxus doesn't have like `<Suspense />`-based streaming HTML, islands, `<Form />` components, and other web-specific features.
 Generally, web apps you build with Leptos will have a smaller footprint.

 - **Different DSLs**: While both frameworks target the web, Dioxus uses its own custom Rust-like DSL for building UIs while Leptos uses a more HTML-like syntax.
 We chose this to retain compatibility with IDE features like codefolding and syntax highlighting.
 Generally, Dioxus leans into more "magic" with its DSL.
-For example, dioxus will automatically format strings for you while Leptos requires you to use closures and `format!` or `format_args!`.
+For example, dioxus will automatically format strings for you while Leptos can split up strings into static and dynamic segments.

 ```rust
 // dioxus